- Common non-venomous snakes in Ohio include the eastern milk snake, eastern hognose snake, and gray rat snake.

 Eastern Massasauga Snake (Sistrurus catenatus)

 The eastern massasauga is the most widespread venomous snake in Ohio when it comes to historical range.
-It’s a very small snake that averages about three feet long.
+It’s a very small snake that averages about 3 feet long.
 But it does have potent venom.
 You may run across the eastern massasauga in 28 different Ohio counties, but it’s becoming increasingly rare.
 The areas with the highest concentrations of eastern massasauga snakes are Cedar Bog, Killdeer Plains, and Mosquito Creek.

 Timber Rattlesnake (Crotalus horridus)